Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 Day 7-8: Find broken link opportunities.
 Filter for 404 pages with 10+ referring domains.
 Plan content to replace those dead pages.

-This process gives you a 90-day roadmap minimum.
+This gives you a 90-day roadmap minimum.
 You'll have more qualified link targets than you can outreach in a quarter.

 Competitor SEO analysis isn't cheating.
 It's efficiency.
 Your rivals spent time and money testing the market.
 Use their lessons.
 Avoid their mistakes.
 Target their proven link sources with better content.